 Now, we are able to control the Verbosity of the 'overall' log output of our application.
 But probably, in bigger projects, we need more 'granularity' for such control.
 The next section tells how!

-Controlling the Verbosity of the log output, including switching it completely off, is of-course a core feature of any logging library.
-ALox allows to control such Verbosity for different Log Domains.
+Controlling the Verbosity of the log output, including switching it completely off, is of course a core feature of any logging library.
+ALox allows controlling such Verbosity for different Log Domains.
 A Log Domain can be seen like a key-word associated with just every Log Statement.
 This way, Log Domains are sorting each and every Log Statement used in an application into a specific subset.

 Until now, we have not used and set any Log Domain in our samples.
 We have just omitted the parameter in our Log Statements and this way the parameter defaulted to an empty string.
 Look at the following two Log Statements: